Indianapolis Museum of Art: Move to current location (1970–2011)

-Time under Charles L. Venable and after (2012–present)
+Time under Charles L. Venable (2012–2021)

 Charles L. Venable was hired as the director and CEO of the IMA in October 2012.
 The Indianapolis Star stated that while the previous six years under Anderson had seen impressive and well-received art world achievements, such as the acquisition of the Miller House and securing the bid for the Venice Biennale, liberal spending had led to a decrease in the endowment and the alienation of some big donors.
 The IMA was struggling with finances at the time, at least in part due to the Great Recession, as well as the departure of two fundraising chiefs from the museum and a top donor from the board of governors.
 A few months before Venable's arrival, the Moody's credit rating agency changed the IMA's rating from "stable" to "negative", due to the IMA's outstanding debt and reliance on investment income.
 From the beginning, Venable's financial conservatism and increase in paid events characterized as populist were a major part of his directorship, a direction that was alternately praised and lambasted by art critics, the local art community, and the media.
 In February 2013, art journalist Tyler Green criticized the approach, stating, "a mission-driven art museum is not a theme park [and] mere attendance is not a meaningful end."
 However, Venable defended the approach as pragmatic, stating, "Arts audiences over the last 50 years are getting smaller, so you've got to appeal to more people."

 In March 2013, the IMA cut eleven percent of its staff in order to save $1.7 million annually.
 Following these layoffs, several high-profile staff members left, including curators of contemporary art Lisa Freiman and Sarah Urist Green.
 In April 2015, IMA leadership ended the organization's policy of free admission to all visitors, a move which was largely criticized by the media and patrons, but that the museum maintained was needed for financial stability.
 This change came with the addition of free parking.
 Subsequently, paid membership rose from about 5,000 when the museum was free, to more than 17,000 in October 2017.

 In mid-2016 and 2017, the IMA offered outdoor minigolf.
 The program was created by Scott Stulen, the curator of audience experiences at the time.
 The holes were designed by a variety of artists to have a Hoosier theme.
 The intent of the project was to use the museum's outdoor space to display interactive art that might attract those who might not usually feel comfortable in an art museum.